 What’s important is to stay organized and set your own rules from the start.

-6. You will always feel welcomed and included in the ESL freelancer community – there’s room for everyone.
+6. You will always feel welcomed and included in the English teaching community – there’s room for everyone.

 English schools, institutions, and companies that hire teachers can have firm requirements, such as a university degree and teaching experience, or even that you’re a native speaker or have certain citizenship.
-By becoming a freelancer, on the other hand, there’s no need to fit standard job qualifications.
+With teaching independently as a freelancer or teacherpreneur, on the other hand, there’s no need to fit standard job qualifications.
 Instead, you can highlight your unique background and skills and determine the course of your own career.

 My advice?
-Don’t ignore the freelancer spark burning inside you – ignite it!
-Whether it’s because you want to take the reins of your existing teaching career or flip it 180 degrees, once you’ve experienced the benefits of becoming a freelancer – and the possibilities have taken root – you may never want to go back.
-(If you have questions about becoming a freelancer, I invite you to contact me via my LinkedIn profile!)
+Don’t ignore the independent spark burning inside you – ignite it!
+Whatever is driving you to make the leap to independent teaching, once you’ve experienced the benefits of becoming your own boss – and the possibilities have taken root – you may never want to go back.